-The Branch manager and the program coordinator have experience and the knowledge to run the programs.
+The Branch manager and the program coordinator have experience and the knowledge to run this new branch and its programs.

 The same applies to the teaching staff.

 A list of strengths, e.g., examples of good practices, achievements, innovative solutions etc.